DataIntellectTech/TorQ/docs/dataaccess.md

 ```
 ## Aggregations

 The aggregations key is a dictionary led method of perfoming mathematical operations on columns of a table.
-The dictionary should be of the form
+The dictionary should be of the form:

 ``` `agg1`agg2`...`aggn!((`col11`col12...`col1a);(`col21`col22...`col2b);...;(`coln1`coln2...`colnm)```